DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/react/analytics-geography.md

-The DevExpress React Geography Dashboard template helps you create geography-based dashboard layouts in an React-powered BI or analytics application.
+The DevExtreme React Geography Dashboard template helps you create geography-based dashboard layouts in an React-powered BI or analytics application.

 ## UI Components